Beyond Meat raises 2019 outlook but shares slump on offering

 In the April-June period, Beyond Meat reported a net loss of $9.4 million, or 24 cents per share.
 Wall Street had forecast a per-share loss of 9 cents, according to analysts polled by FactSet.
 The company said it invested heavily in manufacturing and supply chain operations as well as new products and marketing.

 The company also announced a secondary stock offering of 3.25 million shares Monday.
-The company said it intends to use the proceeds to increase production and marketing.
+Three million are being sold by shareholders — including Beyond Meat President and CEO Ethan Brown — and 250,000 are being sold by the company.
+Beyond Meat will use the proceeds from the shares it’s selling to increase production and marketing.

 Ten-year-old Beyond Meat burst into the spotlight in May with its initial public offering on the Nasdaq.
 Its $25 opening share price has risen 700% since then.
+At its closing price of $222.13 Monday, Beyond Meat was worth $13.3 billion, or more than Campbell’s Soup.

 Beyond Meat beat second quarter revenue forecasts with sales of $67.3 million.
 Analysts anticipated revenue of $52.5 million.
 The company said it now expects full-year revenue to exceed $240 million, up from its prior forecast of $210 million.

-Beyond Meat President and CEO Ethan Brown said sales grew both domestically and in Europe and Asia.
+Brown said sales grew both domestically and in Europe and Asia.
+The summer grilling season, and an updated burger that hit grocery stores in June, boosted demand, Brown said.

 Restaurant and food service sales jumped 483% to $33.1 million over the same period last year.
-Tim Hortons began selling Beyond Meat sausages at all of its restaurants in Canada during the quarter, while the Del Taco chain introduced a Beyond Meat taco.
+Tim Hortons began selling Beyond Meat sausages at all its restaurants in Canada during the quarter, while the Del Taco chain introduced a Beyond Meat taco.

 Retail sales in groceries nearly tripled to $34.1 million.